Ransom of John II of France: Capture

 After straining financial trouble for both kingdoms and incidence of the Black Death, the war resumed in 1355 after an eight-year break.
-Despite John's efforts to offer peace by offering continental French land, Edward III knew that peace was impossible to keep.
+Despite John II's efforts to offer peace by offering continental French land, Edward III knew that peace was impossible to keep.
 In September, 1355, Edward, The Black Prince, led an English-Gascon army in a violent raid, termed a chevauchée, across southwestern France.
 After checking an English incursion into Normandy, John led an army of about 16,000 south, crossing the Loire in September, 1356, attempting to outflank the English soldiers at Poitiers numbering less than 7,000.
 The Prince's situation was poor; his forces were now trapped, outnumbered and weak from illness.
-John was confident of victory and, rejecting both the Prince's efforts to negotiate a solution, insisting on the Prince's surrender as a hostage, and advice from one captain to surround and starve the Prince, the King ordered a direct attack.
+John was confident of victory and, rejecting both the Prince's efforts to negotiate a solution, insisting on the Prince's surrender as a hostage, and advice from Marshal Jean de Clermont to surround and starve the Black Prince, the King ordered a direct attack.
 In an era in which chivalry placed high importance on winning renown through personal feats of arms, or 'prowess', and in which victory was a sign of God's favour, the prospect of a decisive battle must have been politically appealing to the troubled King.